Vision for Piath Ket Na Naath, the Indigenous Healing Garden

 Coming together to develop the garden prevents some of the isolation many survivors experience.
 Gardening provides opportunity for socializing, quiet reflection, relaxation as well as cultural enrichment.

-The coordination with the Title VI program allows for families to garden together & reinforces their bond as they all heal from trauma.
+The coordination with the District 11 American Indian and Alaska Native Education Program allows for families to garden together & reinforces their bond as they all heal from trauma.